sudara/alonetone/README.markdown

 [alonetone](https://alonetone.com) is an independent music platform, allowing musicians to host and distribute their music in a non-commercial, easy-to-use environment.

-alonetone launched in January 2008.
-As of 2017 it hosts over 70,000 tracks from 5300 musicians.
+alonetone launched in January 2008, shortly after soundcloud launched.

+As of 2018 it hosts over 70,00 tracks from 5500 musicians.
 We have delivered over 5 million mp3s to real listeners (not google and spambots, we are strict about excluding em!)

 ### Bug reporting